Redesigned

 Lunch, Dinner

-Day 2 Cusco - Pisac
+Day 2: Cusco → Pisac

 This morning we have a short 30-minute transfer out of Cuzco to avoid traffic.
 Saddling on near the small town of Husao, we begin cycling along a smooth tarmac road downhill towards Huambutio.
 There, we diverge from the main road onto a captivating, lesser-traveled path that runs parallel to the Urubamba River.
-Our inaugural ride is dedicated to embracing the awe-inspiring Andean landscapes that surround us – towering peaks and lush valleys with time-honored Incan agricultural terraces cascading down the hillsides.
+Our inaugural ride is dedicated to embracing the awe-inspiring Andean landscapes that surround us – towering peaks and lush valleys with time-honored Inca agricultural terraces cascading down the hillsides.
 We pause for a picnic lunch and continue onwards to the charming town of Pisac, with its facade of colonial buildings nestled amidst the mountains.
-Our aim is to arrive in time for Pisac’s lively artisan market, a fantastic opportunity to collect unique souvenirs or capture the essence of an authentic Andean market scene.
+Our aim is to arrive in time for Pisac’s lively artisan market, a fantastic opportunity to collect unique souvenirs and capture the essence of an authentic Andean market scene.

 Pisac Inn